Badgie/spotirec/README.md

 $ spotirec -t 4
 ```
 Note that if this option is used with no-arg, it **must** be the very first argument

+### Preserving Playlists
+By default, Spotirec caches the id of the first playlist created and uses this every time new recommendations are requested, meaning that any old tracks are overwritten.
+To avoid this and create a new playlist instead, pass the `--preserve` flag.

 ### Limits
 You can add a limit as an integer value with the `-l` argument